 You might notice there are no eggs in this.
 It’s not a mistake.
 Eggs make bread soft like sandwich bread, dinner rolls, and cinnamon rolls.

-Since we use ours mostly for toast, I prefer the firmer texture I get without eggs.
+Since we use ours mostly for raisin toast, I prefer the firmer texture I get without eggs.

 You can even use a combination of dark and golden raisins.

 You do not need to soak the raisins in this recipe.
 Because they are cooked in the bread they will absorb moisture from the bread dough.
-Doing so will make the bread too moist.
+Doing so would make the bread too moist.

 You can use soaked raisins when placing them into the cinnamon sugar swirl but not into the bread dough before rolling.
 Soaked raisins will fall apart during the kneading process.